Learn the truth behind 5 Thanksgiving myths.

-Reality: A pilgrim makes a journey for religious purposes.
-According to Plimouth Plantation staff, though, most of the Mayflower Pilgrims actually traveled for economic reasons.
+Reality: A "pilgrim" makes a journey for religious purposes.
+According to Plimoth Plantation staff, though, most of the Mayflower Pilgrims actually traveled for economic reasons.

 Most of the Mayflower